artefactual-labs/amflow/README.md

 ## Limitations

-* Web interface does not provide searching capabilities.
 * Web interface hides common links like "Email fail report" in order to speed up the rendering process.
 Open up `dotviz.go` to know more.
 A workaround is to export the DOT graph as described above in this document, using `amflow export --full`.

 [0]: https://github.com/artefactual-labs/amflow/releases/latest